BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/introduction.md

 **BeamNG.tech Support for MATLAB and Simulink** is a MATLAB toolbox that allows you to connect [MathWorks](https://www.mathworks.com/) products with [BeamNG.tech](https://beamng.tech/).
 It comes with two components:

 **MATLAB Bridge** allows you to control BeamNG from MATLAB scripts, for example to set up scenarios or to query vehicle information.
-This uses [BeamNGpy](https://beamngpy.readthedocs.io/) and MATLAB's ability to call Python code in the background.
+This uses [BeamNGpy](https://github.com/BeamNG/BeamNGpy) and MATLAB's [ability to call Python libraries](https://www.mathworks.com/products/matlab/matlab-and-python.html) in the background.

 ```{mermaid}
 graph LR;